hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000; min-width:700px;"> <b>Note:</b> If all flavors are deleted, you
 cannot create VMs. </p>

-To delete one or more region flavors:
+To delete one or more flavors:

 1. On the <b>Region</b> tab, select a Current Compute Region.